ancleo/ClusterCirc/README.md

 # ClusterCirc
-This github repository features an R package "ClusterCirc", which finds item clusters with optimal circumplex spacing in your data.
+This github repository features the R package "ClusterCirc", which finds item clusters with optimal circumplex spacing in your data.

 ## Installing ClusterCirc in R: